nkoorty/nkoorty.github.io/content/hackathons.md

 I've been quite successful at hackathons, so here's a list of all the hackathons I've won and their repos, if available.

 ### Stacks Bitcoin Hackathon - 1st Place
-Built an iOS App that acts as 'Tinder for Investing' using sBTC and the Stacks Blockchain.
+Built an iOS App that acts as "Tinder for Investing" using sBTC and the Stacks Blockchain.
 Won £6,000 and first place.

 ![RL2](/images/hack_1.jpg)